ibm-cloud-docs/account/ts_accounts.md

 As an administrator, you can't display every organization to administer them when you use the {{site.data.keyword.Bluemix_notm}} console.
 You can display and administer only those organizations to which you belong.

 As an administrator, you can't view all the organizations from the console.
 {: tsSymptoms}

 This is a limitation of the console.
 {: tsCauses}

-You can use commands such as `cf orgs`, `cf create-org`, and `cf delete-org` from the Cloud Foundry command line interface to manage all the organizations.
-For a full list of Cloud Foundry commands, enter `cf help`.
+You can use commands such as `ibmcloud account orgs` and `ibmcloud account org-create` from the {{site.data.keyword.Bluemix_notm}} command line interface to manage all the organizations.
+For a full list of commands, enter `ibmcloud account help`.
 {: tsResolve}

 ## Why can't I add my credit card information?
 {: #ts_addcc}